andrunov/restaurant/README.md

 java graduation project

 TASK:
-Design and implement a JSON API using Hibernate/Spring/SpringMVC (or Spring-Boot) without frontend.
+Design and implement a JSON API using Hibernate/Spring/SpringMVC (or Spring-Boot).

-The task is:

 Build a voting system for deciding where to have lunch.